AdamMurray/Testify/README.md

 ### Command Prompt

-**Note: NodeJS will need to be installed on your system for the node modules to run.
+**Note: `nodeJS` will need to be installed on your system for the node modules to run.
 It can be downloaded [here](https://nodejs.org/download/).**

 This first option involves running commands directly on the CLI, and should work